|

 and suffering, is only possible if the moral

-Influenced by these ideas, Darwin applied this
+teachings of religion are practiced. | Influenced by these ideas, Darwin applied this

 concept of conflict to all of nature, and proposed